Fall 2023 Special Enrollment Procedures

 ---|---|

-ENGL BC3252 Contemporary Media Theory | Limited enrollment.
-Attend the first day of class to receive instructor permission.
+ENGL BC3121 Public Speaking | Enrollment limited to 14 students.
+This section is for all undergraduate students, with preference to juniors and seniors; attend the first day of class to receive instructor permission.
 Permission will NOT be granted in advance. |

 Courses that Require a Writing Sample as an Application to Apply